 What PC Gaming Accessories Do You Swear By?

 There are oodles of choices between the various mice, keyboards, headphones, and other accessories you can use to game.
+You can also pick a few unusual gaming accessories.
 The issue isn’t the choices, but picking what and when.
 A GTX 1080 graphics card won’t shine on a 14-inch screen, and a gaming command center just won’t do with a default Dell mouse.

 Now you know when to get what, and what exactly to get.
 Don’t forget to optimize your computer for gaming and you’ll be all set.
 Happy gaming!